NexusBeyondInfinityHQ/.github/README.md

 <br>

-## 🌌 About

-**Nexus Infinity** is a collective of developers, designers, and innovators building modern open-source software that pushes ideas past their limits.
+<h1>Nexus Infinity</h1> is a collective of developers, designers, and innovators building modern open-source software that pushes ideas past their limits.

 We don't just ship applications — we craft tools, frameworks, and platforms that developers genuinely enjoy using.
 From AI-powered experiences to developer infrastructure, every project is designed around performance, simplicity, and long-term maintainability.